combatopera/Leytonium/README.md

 ### taskding
 Play a sound when a long-running child of shell terminates.

-### tempvenv
-Find a venv (optionally writable) from the pool with the given requires and open a new shell in which it is activated.

 ### terminator
 Unset SHLVL before launching Terminator in case Cinnamon was wrapped by shell.